mesakchhyam/KU-Energy-Analytics/README.md

 The software does **not** automatically acquire data from the IAMMETER cloud platform.
 Historical smart-meter data are downloaded from the IAMMETER cloud platform and subsequently loaded into the Python graphical user interface (GUI) for analysis.

-The tool is intended for calculation, analysis, visualization, and report generation rather than automatic data acquisition.
+The tool is intended for calculation, analysis, and graph generation rather than automatic data acquisition.

 ## Study Scope